alexpeits/alexpeits.github.io/_posts/2017-02-14-shell-commands-avoid.md

 frustrating.

-For example, I use [nvm][nvm] for work right now, in order to write a react app in node v6, by porting some code that was written in node v2 (!!!).
+For example, I use [nvm][nvm] for work right now, in order to write a react app in node v6, by using code that was written in an earlier version.

 What **nvm** does to install itself is simply clone the repository into your home directory, and append the following code into your shell startup (I use